 - Performs related work as required

 This job classification is included within the bargaining unit represented by Teamsters Local Union 769 and therefore is subject to the terms and conditions of the Collective Bargaining Agreement between the City of Fort Lauderdale and Teamsters Local Union 769.
 The City offers a wide variety of benefits to their employees.
 In addition to the competitive benefits package and salary, the City offers 401(a) participation with a 9% City contribution and no employee match!!
 Say "Hello" to the City of Fort Lauderdale and Say "Goodbye" to Your Student Loan!
 That's right!
 Under the U.S. Department of Education's Public Service Loan Forgiveness (PSLF) program, the remaining balance on your student loan may be forgiven after you have made 120 qualifying monthly payments while working full-time at the City of Fort Lauderdale!
 Please visit StudentAid.gov/ publicservice for more information or to see if you qualify.
-THE REQUIREMENTS: MINIMUM JOB REQUIREMENTS
+JOB REQUIREMENTS & WORK ENVIRONMENT: MINIMUM JOB REQUIREMENTS

 Special Requirements: Essential Employees